amiteinav/bigquery/audit_logs/readme.md

 [2] https://support.google.com/datastudio/answer/7421646?hl=en&ref_topic=6370331

-* There are three derived fields that need to be defined in the datasource.
-  * totalCached: SUM(numCached);
-  * pctCached: totalCached / COUNT(isCached);
-  * table: CONCAT(referencedTables.projectId, '.',referencedTables.datasetId,'.',referencedTables.tableId);

 * Rename the data source to a name of your choice.
 * Click on "Edit Connection" to navigate to the project, dataset and table of your choice.
 * It should correspond to the materialized table created as a result of step 2 above.